-The accompanying financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP").
+The audited consolidated financial statements are prepared in accordance with United States generally accepted accounting principles ("GAAP").
 Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
-The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-The Company has limited operating history and its prospects are subject to risks, expenses and uncertainties frequently encountered by companies in the biotechnology industry.